Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 alignment.
 The query sequence is B0213.10, which can be found in the C. elegans proteome.
 Search this against all A. thaliana and D. melanogaster proteins to find its homologs.

+__Hint:__ when using `water` to search one protein against a whole proteome it matters which sequencing is given first.
+Which is the query here?

 Before you begin, it's a good idea to get an idea how long it will take to do the experiment.
 Will your experiment take seconds, minutes, hours,